Insulin (medication): Pancreatic transplantation

 Another improvement would be a transplantation of the pancreas or beta cell to avoid periodic insulin administration.
 This would result in a self-regulating insulin source.
 Transplantation of an entire pancreas (as an individual organ) is difficult and relatively uncommon.
 It is often performed in conjunction with liver or kidney transplant, although it can be done by itself.
 It is also possible to do a transplantation of only the pancreatic beta cells.
 However, islet transplants had been highly experimental for many years, but some researchers in Alberta, Canada, have developed techniques with a high initial success rate (about 90% in one group).
 Nearly half of those who got an islet cell transplant were insulin-free one year after the operation; by the end of the second year that number drops to about one in seven.
 However, researchers at the University of Illinois at Chicago (UIC) have slightly modified the Edmonton Protocol procedure for islet cell transplantation and achieved insulin independence in diabetic people, with fewer but better-functioning pancreatic islet cells.
-Longer-term studies are needed to validate whether it improves the rate of insulin-independence.

-Beta cell transplant may become practical in the near future.
+Beta cell transplant may become practical.
 Additionally, some researchers have explored the possibility of transplanting genetically engineered non-beta cells to secrete insulin.
-Clinically testable results are far from realization at this time.
-Several other non-transplant methods of automatic insulin delivery are being developed in research labs, but none is close to clinical approval.